-Award Requirement Cert HE Health and Social Care In order to be eligible for the exit award of Certificate in Higher Education Health and Social Care a student must have passed at least 120 credits in total including all mandatory modules for Level 4 of the award as specified on the award map.
-Foundation Degree (FdSc) Health and Social Care Passed 120 credits at Level 4 and 120 credits at Level 5, including all mandatory modules, as specified on the award map.
+Award Requirement CertHE In order to be eligible for the exit award of Certificate in Higher Education in the named subject/area of study, a student must have passed at least 120 credits in total including the mandatory modules for level 4 of the award as specified on the award map.
+Foundation Degree FdSc 120 credits at Level 4 and 120 credits at Level 5, including all mandatory modules, as specified on the award map.